dev-luka22/vue-quiz/README.md

 It can be improved in numerous ways.

-I just wanted to make something simple to see how it all fits together.
+I just wanted to make something simple, and see how it all fits together.

+App is responsive and you can check it out on [this link](https://dev-luka22-vue-quiz.netlify.app/)

 ## Project setup